jellyfin-archive/jellyfin-docs/general/networking/letsencrypt.md

 The lines we're interested in is `set $upstream_app jellyfin`.
 Now, assuming Jellyfin and Let's Encrypt are on the same network within Docker, it *should* see it and start handling reverse proxy without much issue.
 If it doesn't however, you'll just need to change `jellyfin` in that line to whatever the IP of your Jellyfin server is.
 We'll also look at the line `location ~ (/jellyfin)?/socket` and add a slash after socket, so the line should look like this `location ~ (/jellyfin)?/socket/`.

 Then, within Jellyfin settings (Dashboard -> Networking), scroll down to "Public HTTP port number" and "Public HTTPS port number", and make sure HTTP Port number is 8096, while HTTPS port number is 8920.
-Then, click the "Secure Connection Mode" dropdown, and select "Handled by reverse proxy".

 Restart your Let's Encrypt docker container by running `docker restart letsencrypt`, and then you can follow the logs with `docker logs -f letsencrypt`.
 Assuming everything works, you should see `Server Ready` at the very end of the logs.
 This tells you Lets Encrypt is running without issue.